angelocarly/HexEngine/README.md

 This is my try at learning C++ and Vulkan at the same time.
 Do not expect much from this project.

 ## Todo
-- [ ] Core
+- Refactoring
+- Fix synchronization when command buffers take too long
-  - [ ] Make sure all pointers are deleted after usage
+- Make sure all pointers are deleted after usage
-- [ ]  Refactoring
-- [ ] Move rendering specific code out of game.hpp
-- [ ] Move implementation specific code out of the rendering logic
+- Move implementation specific code out of the rendering logic
-- [ ] Remove unused code
-- [ ] Implement Vulkan
+- Implement Vulkan
-  - [ ] Use initializers to clean up vulkan code
+  - Use initializers to clean up vulkan code
-  - [ ] Load shaders dynamically
+  - Load shaders dynamically
-- [ ] Build engine on Windows as well
+- Build engine on Windows as well

 ## Installation